 • FS locations across the border are selected randomly with uniformly distributed distances up to a maximum of 52 km from the IMT network centre.
-The analysis was repeated using multiple antenna gains in the range of 32-42 dBi to compute the aggregate interference of IMT active sector antennas at the victim FS receivers.
+The analysis was repeated using multiple antenna gains in the range of 31.9-49 dBi to compute the aggregate interference of IMT active sector antennas at the victim FS receivers.
 The climate of Laredo, Texas is hot and semiarid.
 Hence, a non-rain case is considered.

 • Recommendation ITU-R P.2001-4 is used to determine the basic propagation path loss (with p% randomly selected between 0.001% and 99.999% for each snapshot) of each IMT active sector antenna where the aggregate interference at the FS receiver is determined and compared with the receiver noise floor.
 Equal propagation steps of around 30 m will be used in the analysis to determine the propagation path loss.
 For selected FS antennas, the aggregate I/N values over the snapshots are stored at each considered distance from the centre of the IMT macro cluster.
-Then the cumulative distribution function as a function of aggregate I/N was plotted and the separation distance is determined based on the intersection of 80% CDF value and an I/N = ‒10 dB.
+Then the cumulative distribution function as a function of aggregate I/N was plotted and the separation distance is determined based on the intersection of 80% CDF value of 10 000 snapshots and an I/N = ‒10 dB.

 A1.1.1.4 Study A results